- Solutions

 Using digital technology to move the customer closer to the center of every business decision through more complete, holistic feedback and real-time analytics.

-Roughly 70 percent of business leaders surveyed by the SAP Center for Business Excellence and Oxford Economics said that they have seen significant or transformational value in customer satisfaction and engagement from digital transformation, compared with only 22 percent of businesses that had not undergone digital transformation to their management and operations.
+Roughly 70 percent of business leaders surveyed by the SAP Center for Business Excellence and Oxford Economics said that they have seen significant or transformational value in customer satisfaction and engagement from digital transformation, compared with only 22 percent of businesses that had not undergone digital integration to their management and operations.

 Improving productivity, teamwork, and overall job satisfaction through a digital work environment that is tightly connected, enables mobility and collaboration and provides real-time information